DesunTech/Trademark/README.md

 ## Dependencies

 Key dependencies include:
-- **FastAPI**: Web framework for API endpoints
+- **FastAPI**: Web framework for  endpoints
 - **langchain-groq**: Integration with Groq AI models
 - **PyMuPDF**: PDF processing and image extraction
 - **python-dotenv**: Environment variable management

-## Getting Your Groq API Key
+## Getting Your Groq  Key

 1. Visit [console.groq.com](https://console.groq.com)
 2. Sign up or log in to your account
-3. Navigate to the API Keys section
+3. Navigate to the  Keys section
-4. Create a new API key
+4. Create a new  key
 5. Copy the key and add it to your `.env` file

 ## Troubleshooting